Seeing error code 229 on your Lennox® furnace?

 It’s better to have a professional like one from Strand Brothers Service Experts in Austin finish repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.

-We want you to be completely satisfied with our furnace repair.
+We want you to be completely satisfied with our furnace repair in Austin.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works